Samadsust71/swift-cash-client-a12/README.md

 ## 🙌 Contributing

-We welcome contributions to improve **Swift Cash**!
+I welcome contributions to improve **Swift Cash**!
 Please fork the repository and submit a pull request with your changes.

 ---